terryjbates/Oakland_PurpleAir_Sensor_Analysis/README.md

 The U.S. Census Data used in this analysis is derived from the [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/), an ongoing survey conducted by the U.S. Census Bureau.
 The ACS provides detailed and comprehensive demographic, social, economic, and housing information at the local level.

+In Census Table data from [data.census.gov](https://data.census.gov), the package typically includes three components:
+* **Table Notes**: Provide context, methodology, and source information.
+* **Data**: Typically in _CSV_ format, containing the census statistics across various geographic areas.
+* **Column-Metadata**: A separate file that explains the meaning and structure of each column in the data, including descriptions, data types, and units of measure.

+These components ensure the data is well-documented and can be accurately interpreted and used for analysis.

+A time period starting in 2018 and ending in 2022, to define the analysis scope.
 We merged Census data from multiple years and tables, aligning demographic information like income, educational attainment, and race with PurpleAir sensor data.
 Using [Python](https://www.python.org/), [Pandas](https://pandas.pydata.org/), [GeoPandas](https://geopandas.org/en/stable/getting_started/introduction.html), and [DuckDB](https://duckdb.org/), we combined this data with geographic shape files to map Census Tracts and associate PurpleAir sensors with their respective locations.
 This enabled creation of [choropleth](https://en.wikipedia.org/wiki/Choropleth_map) maps that visualize the distribution of sensors and demographic trends across Oakland, using GeoPandas and [Plotly](https://plotly.com/python/).

+# Analytical Techniques

+Several analytical methods were employed to explore the relationship between PurpleAir sensor installations and Census demographic data across Oakland, California.
+All code snippets, cleaning and processing, and SQL queries are located in the accompanying [JupyterLab Notebook](./notebooks/Oakland_PurpleAir_Sensor_Analysis_Notebook.ipynb)

+## Data Cleaning and Processing

+The Census dataset was processed to sanitize column names, to avoid inconsistent capitalization and deal with odd or inconsistent word spacing.
+Any unnamed columns were removed and special characters such "_!_" or "_$_" were removed or transliterated as appropriate.
+As columns could contain a combination of numeric data or specialized symbols, we coerced columns to be numeric values.
+This is to avoid issues in Pandas where dataframe columns would become "object" instead of "float" datatype.
+As a final step, **Geographic Area Name** columns were processed to deal with an inconsistent naming of Census tracts; we opted to remove all ";" within this field and to replace with "," for consistency.

+## Correlation Analysis

+[Pearson’s Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) was used to examine the relationship between sensor installations and key demographic variables such as income, race, and educational attainment.
+This method helped quantify the strength of associations between the number of sensors in a census tract and the demographic makeup of that tract.
+The results showed varying degrees of correlation across different racial and socioeconomic groups.

+## Exploratory Data Analysis (EDA)

+Using Pandas, exploratory data analysis was conducted to summarize the data and examine basic patterns.
+This included descriptive statistics and visualization of trends over multiple years.

+## Geospatial Analysis

+The analysis incorporated GeoPandas to work with geographic boundaries and shape files of Oakland's Census tracts.
+Choropleth maps were created using Plotly, displaying demographic variables and sensor counts across the city.

 # Executive Summary

 Our analysis of PurpleAir sensor installations across Oakland, California, revealed several patterns and trends in relation to demographic data.

-* **Income and Sensor Installs**: There is a mild positive correlation between median household income and sensor installations, especially in Northern Oakland.
+* **Income and Sensor Installs**: In 2020, there was positive correlation between median household income and sensor installations (correlation coefficent range: 0.41 - 0.60).
 Over the period from 2018 to 2022, census tracts with higher median household incomes saw slightly more sensors installed.
 However, the relationship is not dominant, as many lower-income areas also received sensor coverage.

 * **Racial Distribution**:  While sensor installations don’t correlate strongly with racial demographics, tracts with predominantly "White Alone," "Asian Alone" and "Two or More Races" populations tend to have a higher concentration of sensors.
 Conversely, the data suggests an overall lack of racial equity in sensor distribution across Oakland.